-At number five on OSHA’s list were violations with ladders.
+At number three on OSHA’s list were violations with ladders.
 The most common ladder hazards are associated with employees not using portable ladders in accordance with their specifications.

 MedExpress Pro Tip: Make sure that employees know the proper way to climb and use a ladder.
 Employees should never use the top rung of a ladder as a step or use a ladder that is broken in any way.